marchdz/marchdz/README.md

 </picture>

 <!-- Text only -->
-I am a software developer specializing in native Android app development, utilizing both XML views and Jetpack Compose.<br />
+Android App Developer specializing in native Android development using both XML and Jetpack Compose.<br />
-I am also passionate about cross-platform development using Compose Multiplatform and Kotlin Multiplatform.
+Passionate about cross-platform development with Compose Multiplatform and Kotlin Multiplatform.
 <!-- Skills -->
 ## Skills:
 <div>